Long COVID or Lyme Disease? Why the Symptoms Overlap

 So what’s the difference?

-While definitive treatments for Long COVID are still evolving, persistent Lyme disease and certain co-infections can be treated—if clinicians recognize what they are seeing.
+While there are still limited treatment options for Long COVID, Lyme disease and associated co-infections can often be treated—if they are recognized.

 The Cost of Delay

-I have had patients who spent a year or more under a Long COVID diagnosis before someone asked the right question: “Could this be Lyme?”
+I’ve had patients who spent a year or more under the Long COVID umbrella before someone asked a different question:

 We Owe Patients More Than Assumptions